-While some surgeons work as truly self-employed individuals, many surgeons set up corporate entities for their private practice.
+While some surgeons and doctors work as truly self-employed individuals, many surgeons and doctors set up corporate entities for their private practice.
 Some set up a small limited liability company of which they are the sole director and sole employee (except perhaps for a medical secretary), to assist with matters such as tax-efficiency.
-There are also surgeons who have organised themselves into small groups and formed limited liability partnerships (LLPs) or limited liability companies.
-The set-up of such companies varies greatly, with some having no employees, and others having a variety of administrative and clinical employees in addition to the surgeons.
+There are also surgeons and doctors who have organised themselves into small groups and formed limited liability partnerships (LLPs) or limited liability companies.
+The set-up of such companies varies greatly, with some having no employees, and others having a variety of administrative and clinical employees in addition to the surgeons and doctors.
 The exact purpose of, and services provided by, those companies or partnerships also varies greatly.

 Incision members have the benefit of assistance from both the Medico-Legal Advice line and the Membership Information line for guidance at any time about their particular situation.